Correlations in emitters coupled to plasmonic waveguides: Quantum emitters, plasmon modes and correlations

 The explicit form of the individual emitter decay rate $\Gamma_{i}$, as well as the collective decay rate $\gamma$ associated to the dipole-dipole (qubit-qubit) interaction $V$ depend on the particular physical setup under consideration.
-Although in what follows we focus on the coupling of the emitters to the plasmonic modes of a channel waveguide, we start by briefly revising the main result for the interacting `bare' quantum emitters.
+For the case of interacting `bare' quantum emitters, we have